ernesto-sun/ConfiConfigPHP/README.md

 When I install a project at some server, the first thing I do after copying it all online, is, adapt the settings and call the config_script.

+## Setting Admin-Pwd

+* The setting "\_\_ADMIN\_\_" sets or overwrites the password of the main-admin.
+Only works inside config_set_sec.php!

+Note: Min-chars: 4, no white-space allowed.
+Otherwise the value is ignored but nevertheless removed.

+Note: At the very first call, when the folder-structure is set up, and when "\_\_ADMIN\_\_" is set to a valid value, then the admin-user is created.
+Otherwise the admin-pwd is overwritten, if the admin-user exists.

+Note: This is secure, because somebody needs FTP-access or such to write a file, and then still, the 'config_script.php' would have to be called with the correct API-key.
+Security-sensitive admins will not even keep the 'config_script.php' at the server.
+No way for hackers to overwrite the admin-pwd, or lets say: If hackers can set the config they have already been able to do anything on your server.
+  Of course: Use Secure-FTP, and be very very careful with your FTP-accounts.
+Never give somebody else an FTP-account to your server unless you know the user can never leave it's sub-directory - PHP-user, etc.

 ## Built With